 In addition to the enormity of saving lives, many more readers have told me my books have changed their lives.
 Still others have told me my work has changed their perspective.
 I needed to understand that, too.

-Exclude to include was not quite enough of an explanation.
+Exclude to include was a good beginning but not nearly enough of an explanation.
 How did I do that exactly?
 How could I describe that to someone else?
-It had something to do with triggering mirror neurons to create empathy; it relied in some way on my focus on my main character’s body in her landscape; but I could not quite articulate how they all tied together.
+It had something to do with triggering mirror neurons to create empathy; it relied on my focus on my main character’s body in her landscape; but I could not quite articulate how everything tied together.
 I did not have the critical vocabulary.

-Researching for a PhD was the opportunity to give myself permission to do nothing but think critically about fiction, particularly my fiction, and how it affects the reader; to gain the critical vocabulary I needed and to then explore that critical thinking in written form.
-It was my chance to find out, once and for all, why and how my novels work as they do.
+Researching for a PhD was the opportunity to give myself permission to do nothing but think critically about fiction, particularly my fiction, and how it affects the reader; to gain the critical vocabulary I needed; and to then explore that critical thinking in written form.
+It was my chance to find out, once and for all, why and how my novels work.

-The major factor, then, the driving force behind my decision to embark on a PhD, was the same as the impetus behind my fiction: to find out.
+The major factor, then, the driving force behind my decision to embark on a PhD was the same as the impetus behind my fiction: to find out.
 I explore and experience the world first through my body, but I integrate that somatic knowledge, I contextualise and understand it, by writing.
-You could say this PhD was a meta-exploration: a golden opportunity to find out how my novels find out.
+You could say this PhD was a meta-exploration: a chance to find out how my novels find out.

 This meta-exploration was not the only factor that weighed in the decision, of course.
-Let me admit here that part of why I wanted to do this was because I could.
-I thought it would be seriously cool to be Doctor Griffith.
+Part of why I wanted to do this was because I could.
+I thought it might be seriously cool to be Doctor Griffith.
 (Spoiler: It is!)
 I also thought that having some kind of academic credential might make a difference in terms of the occasional teaching gig or grant.
 (I have not yet tested that.)
 But two other factors outweighed both.

 The first was Hild and the twenty years (so far) of research I’ve undertaken on all things seventh-century.
 This began in the late 90s when I started idly (I thought) reading an early 20th-century History of Britain.
 I was puzzled by the Anglo-Saxons.
-I’d grown up with the Matter of Britain, the whole myth of the fading-of-Roman-light culture overwhelmed by barbaric Anglo-Saxon ignorance.
-To a degree, this old history book mirrored that tone.
+I’d grown up with the Matter of Britain, the myth of the fading-of-civilised-light Romano-British culture overwhelmed by barbaric Anglo-Saxon ignorance.
+To an extent, this old history book mirrored that tone.
 But not entirely.
 I could sense a whole other story moving beneath the surface.
-Intrigued, I read some more recent histories, and progressed to monographs on things like Anglo-Saxon jewellery, and mortuary practise.
-Then I started reading Old English poetry, and Bede, and then I was hooked.
+Intrigued, I picked up some more recent histories, and read them with interest, and progressed to monographs on things like Anglo-Saxon jewellery, and sixth century mortuary practise.
+Then I started reading Old English poetry (bad translations at first), and Bede, and then better translations of poetry, and I was hooked.
 I began to read everything I could lay my hands on.
 Without academic access I resorted to Interlibrary Loan.
-Then I began to interact directly with scholars, in person and via social media, about their recent work, and then their not-yet-published work.
-After about ten years I began keeping a record of that research in the form of a blog, Gemæcce (currently sadly neglected).
-Writing with an academic audience at the back of my mind had a profound impact on how I approached my presentation.
-It taught me the value of evidence-based argument, the importance of data.
+Then I began to interact directly with scholars, in person and via social media, about their recent work.
+After about ten years I began keeping a record of that research in the form of a blog, Gemæcce (currently sadly neglected), and from there talking to scholars about their not-yet-published work.
+Writing with an academic audience at the back of my mind had a profound impact on how I approached argument.
+It taught me the value of evidence-based opinion, and the importance of data.

 It was that new respect for data that led to my blog post about bias in publishing,

 Books about women don’t win big awards: some data.
-That post, apart from generating an insane amount of international press, had concrete impact.
+That post, in addition to generating an insane amount of international press, had concrete impact.
 One direct result is a $50,000 international literary prize to honour women’s voices in prose and scripts.
 Another is the Toronto-based In Her Voice festival, a “platform to showcase excellence in female authorship.”
 I was amazed.
-All that from just one blog post.
-I couldn’t help wondering what might result from a bigger, more well-funded effort.
-I began to imagine a data-based research project on gendered financial bias in publishing—the kind of project that would only be possible with a team of researchers and with the imprimatur of a respectably impartial institution.
+All that from just one blog post… I couldn’t help wondering what might result from a bigger, more well-funded effort.
+I began to imagine a data-based research project on the gendered financial bias in publishing—the kind of project that would only be possible with a team of researchers who had the imprimatur of a respectably impartial institution.
 That’s when I realised that what I really needed was a grant, and a gaggle of graduate students.
 And, Oh, I thought.
 I need credentials.
 I need a PhD.

-I wanted a PhD, then, primarily to understand how my work affects readers but also because while researching Hild I fell in love with scholarship for its own sake, and that led to me wanting to be able to undertake a research project on bias in publishing—for which I needed credentials.
+I wanted a PhD, then, primarily to understand how my work affects readers but also because while researching Hild I fell in love with scholarship for its own sake, and that in turn led to me wanting to be able to undertake a research project on bias in publishing for which I needed credentials.

 My primary goal is met.
 I now know exactly how my fiction does what it does.
 For the precise, academic explanation, download the PDF of my thesis, Norming the Other: Narrative Empathy Via Focalised Heterotopia.
 I encourage you to read it; I wrote it make sense to the smart general reader, and if you have questions I’m happy to answer them in the comments.
 If academic language daunts you, here’s a summary in general terms: